Daniel-KM/Omeka-S-module-ContactUs/README.md

 ===============================

 > __New versions of this module and support for Omeka S version 3.0 and above
-> are available on [GitLab], which seems to respect users and privacy better.__
+> are available on [GitLab], which seems to respect users and privacy better
+> than the previous repository.__

 [Contact us] is a module for [Omeka S] that allows to add a site page block with a "Contact us" form.
+The messages are sent by email to the admin but can be read directly in the interface too.
+The form is fully available by api too, so it can be used by a third party client.

 Installation